Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 4. One Click LCA

-Widely recognized in construction and manufacturing, it also offers corporate GHG modules.
+Widely recognised in construction and manufacturing, it also offers corporate GHG modules.

 Key strengths: